Adaptive Compute¶

 You access Adaptive Compute through adaptive warehouses.
 With an adaptive warehouse, you no longer need to manage:

-Snowflake handles all of this automatically, so your team can focus on working with data rather than managing the infrastructure behind it.
+Snowflake handles sizing, scaling, and query routing automatically, so your team can focus on working with data rather than managing the infrastructure behind it.

 All jobs across all adaptive warehouses in an account are routed to a shared pool of compute resources.
 This pool is dedicated to your account: it isn’t shared with other accounts in your organization and isn’t used by other warehouse types, such as standard, interactive, or Snowpark-optimized.
 You can still have multiple adaptive warehouses per account for grouping workloads with similar performance and cost characteristics, reporting, and governance.